I have been wanting to write this entry for a very long time. I decided that it would be my last entry of the years 2000s (the twenty hundreds).

 I could mention many books, stories or movies illustrating the above, but I have a particular preference for Ghost In The Shell, notably the two movies by Maroru Oshii.
 This said, I think that the true origin of any of my thoughts about mind versus body was a book called La Memoire Double [French].

-Of course, people use my face, my voice, and maybe even the way I walk, to recognize me when they see me in the street.
+Of course, people use my face, my voice, and maybe even the way I walk, to recognise me when they see me in the street.
 Those attributes distinguish me from other humans, but they are not really a part of the definition of my personality.
 I believe that I would be the same person, if my mind was transferred into another body (say because my current body had suffered damages).
 And while being at it, I would certainly not mind if my new body was female.
 I indeed believe that my personality is not determined by the particular gender of my current body.
 Of course, certain traits of my personality might have emerged, or might have emerged easier, by being born in a male body; this because the society in which we live has a tendency to educate male and female in different ways, but once my personality is build, migrating it to a body of the opposite gender should not at all change what I am (merely would I have to buy new clothes).
 So in few words, I think that the part of me which is myself, has a body, owns it.

 Of course due to our current technological development, my current body is the one I will keep until I die.
 I do not have the luxury to change it if one day I ever want to, but this is only a temporary technological condition, not some kind of fundamental necessity.